 The gap in school readiness can lead to long-term disparities in literacy.
 Those who cannot read well “are paid less, are more often out of work, are less likely to vote, are less informed about civic affairs, are less able to meet the healthcare needs of their families, and are more likely to have trouble with the law or to become ensnared in other socially harmful activities.”2

-Bridging the Gap.
 The Duluth Public Library has crafted a bold new initiative, Every Child Ready Duluth, to help bridge the gap in school readiness in Duluth so that all of our children can succeed.
-A new city-wide coalition of individuals and organizations, led by the library, will work together to identify the problems and develop solutions to promote school readiness.
+Led by the library, a new city-wide coalition of individuals and organizations will work together to identify the problems and develop solutions to promote school readiness.

-Every Child Ready Duluth will help close the opportunity gap.
-It focuses on early childhood intervention to build ladders of opportunity, increasing the likelihood that all preschoolers will succeed when they enter school.
+Every Child Ready Duluth focuses on early childhood intervention to build ladders of opportunity, increasing the likelihood that all preschoolers will succeed when they enter school.

-Funding.
-The Duluth Library Foundation is financially spearheading the initial three years of funding for Every Child Ready Duluth in collaboration with the City of Duluth.
-In this private/public partnership, the Duluth Library Foundation will secure private funds to support the new initiative.
+The Foundation is spearheading the initial three years of funding for Every Child Ready Duluth in collaboration with the City of Duluth.
+In this private/public partnership, the Foundation will secure private funds to support the new initiative.

 We are grateful to add that every gift given for Every Child Ready Duluth will be matched dollar-for-dollar, up to $5,000, by two of our philanthropic donors, Karen and Royal Alworth.
 We invite you to join them in supporting this invaluable endeavor for the benefit of the youngest children of Duluth.

 In 2015, a community-wide library survey in Duluth identified school readiness as the challenge that our community most wanted the library to address.